HumanCellAtlas/ingest-client/README.md

 # Ingest Client

-This repository contain the hca-ingest Python package library which can be shared across ingest services.
+This repository contains the hca-ingest Python package library which can be shared across ingest services.

 ## Installation